Change Readiness Skills

-You can assess your aptitude in these traits by taking the Change Readiness Assessment, which is highlighted in the Discussion and Activities section of this chapter.
+You can assess your aptitude for these traits by taking the Change Readiness Assessment, which is highlighted in the Discussion and Activities section of this chapter.
 Meanwhile, each of these traits and how they influence one’s approach to change is described below.

 Resourcefulness: Resourceful people know where to find answers and support during change.
 They are creative problem solvers and look for new ways to use available resources.
 People who are not resourceful during change may resist and try to do things the old way.
 They get stuck and frustrated.
 Those who are highly resourceful might over-investigate and involve others, overlooking the simple solution or plan of action.

 Optimism: Optimistic people will see change as an opportunity and believe things will turn out alright.
 They may be more positive and optimistic about change, even if the process is difficult and the benefits of change are not immediately realized.
 Those who are pessimist about change will see only potential problems associated with change.
 Those who are overly optimistic, however, may overlook problems and need to engage in more critical evaluation of change.